-Risk of fire and electric shock
+Risk of electric shock

-The on/off button and on/off switch do not fully disconnect the device from the mains.
-If the device is switched off with the on/off switch, there remains a risk of electric shock and fire hazard, for example, if the device or connection cables are damaged or if the device is used improperly.
+The on/off button and on/off switch do not fully disconnect the device from the supply voltage.

+There is also a risk of fire if the device or connecting lines are damaged.

-Always fully disconnect the device from the mains voltage as follows before performing work on the device or when the device will not be used over an extended period of time.
+- Always fully disconnect the device from the supply voltage before performing work on the device or when the device will not be used over an extended period of time. - For control cabinet mounting: Use a central, easily accessible AC circuit breaker close to the device, if possible. - When you install the device, make sure that the power supply connector is easily accessible.